A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Additional Details for Estimating General Probability of Exposure

 \section{Additional Details for Estimating General Probability of Exposure}

 As mentioned in the main text, one challenge is to compute the probability of a unit belonging to a specific exposure condition, referred to as the ``general probability of exposure.''
 This probability is used in both the Horvitz–Thompson estimator and H\'ajek estimator.
 We use Monte Carlo simulation to estimate this probability.
-Specifically, we randomly assign treatments ($\bm{Z}$) for $B$ replicates, which generate the empirical probability of the event that $\bm{R}_i$ belongs to $\mathcal{R}$, that is $\bm{R}_i^{(1)}, \bm{R}_i^{(1)}, \cdots, \bm{R}_i^{(B)}$.
+Specifically, we randomly assign treatments ($\bm{Z}$) for $B$ replicates ($B=1000$ in practice), which help generate the empirical probability of the event that $\bm{R}_i$ belongs to $\mathcal{R}$, that is $\bm{R}_i^{(1)}, \bm{R}_i^{(1)}, \cdots, \bm{R}_i^{(B)}$.
 That is for unit $i$,

-The ``$+1$'' in the denominator is to avoid zero-valued empirical probability when we use H\'ajek or Horvitz-Thompson estimators.\footnote{This equation has shown to converge to the true probability ${\mathbbm{P}}[\bm{R}_i \in \mathcal{R}]$.
+The ``$+1$'' in the denominator is to avoid zero-valued denominators when we use H\'ajek or Horvitz-Thompson estimators.\footnote{This equation has shown to converge to the true probability ${\mathbbm{P}}[\bm{R}_i \in \mathcal{R}]$.
 See details in \cite{aronow2017estimating}.}